 Beware The Difference Between Laser Etching, Engraving, & Marking

 More often than not, you will see the word etching used interchangeably with engraving or marketing.
 Beware that while the terms are used to mean one another, they mean very different things in the industry.
-For example, a laser engraving means that the material is hit to the point where it evaporates, creating the indentation.
+For example, Needham Coding, which sells laser engraving machines in the UK, explains that the material is hit to the point where it evaporates, creating the indentation.
 Several passes are required to make deep marks with a laser engraver.
 A laser marking process on the other hand uses the process called discoloration to gradually mark material by passing it slowly under the laser.
 With the oxidation caused under the surface, the markings will remain without there being any surface damage.

 Laser etching can change the surface finish of metals, causing it to alter the reflective properties and enhance the contrast of the material as a result.
 Unlike other laser techniques, laser etching can be done on bare, plated or anodized metal surfaces.
 In addition, it can also be done on ceramics and polymers as well.